theNewDynamic/oregonsadventurecoast.com/content/blog/want-to-make-a-difference-in-2026-take-a-vacation.md

 title: Want to make a difference in 2026?
 Take a vacation!
 draft: false
 date: 2026-01-14T13:00:00-08:00
+description: >-
+  Vacation travel benefits mental and physical health, and it also plays an important role in supporting local businesses and job creation in communities like Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston.
+Stepping away from work can lead to better focus, higher productivity, and greater overall satisfaction when people return.
 image: /img/take-a-vacation-in-2026-blog-695x322.jpg
 tags:
   - Oregon’s Adventure Coast